AI experts sharing free tutorials to accelerate your business.

 • Never admits clinical fault in writing before chart review and, where appropriate, malpractice-carrier consultation

-• Severity: low / medium / high (high = threatens board, cites specific clinical harm, alleges discrimination, mentions attorney)
+• Severity: low / medium / high (high = threatens board, cites specific clinical harm, alleges discrimination, mentions attorney, claims sedation harm, alleges HIPAA violation by the practice)

 • Malpractice carrier notice: suggested only for high-severity clinical-harm claims